hieuletainguyen/DeltahackXI/README.md

 ## Introduction

-Watts Up is a comprehensive community-driven EV charging network that connects EV owners with private and public charging stations all across the nation. it leverages smart scheduling, dynamic pricing features, voice detection, and AI-driven predictions to optimise charging time, reducing long wait times and enhancing user experience.
+Watts Up is a comprehensive community-driven EV charging network that connects EV owners with private and public charging stations all across the nation. it leverages smart scheduling, dynamic pricing features, voice detection, and AI-driven predictions to optimize charging time, reducing long wait times and enhancing user experience.

 ## Features